Darning with a sewing machine is a quick way to fix holes in your jeans, tops, shirts, and pants.

 In this tutorial, I’ll show you how to do an invisible (or almost invisible) repair using a sewing machine – just follow these steps carefully and soon enough your clothes will be as good as new!

-Why darn your clothes if you can always buy new?
+Why darn your clothes if you can always buy new ones?

 While darning may seem like an ancient practice that is no longer relevant in today’s life many people choose to darn their clothes as opposed to throwing them away.